bab8/OSProject/README.md

 # OSProject
 This will be a repository made to showcase progress on projects centered around learning to make OS.
-Projects are made following 3 differnet UDemy Courses
+Projects are made following 2 differnet UDemy Courses, the code in these projects is typed out an annotated by me but the original code comes from the provided courses

 First Course Udemy Link: https://www.udemy.com/course/build-a-graphical-operating-system-from-scratch/?couponCode=PLOYALTY0923